nexmo-se/e2ee-key-exchage-matrix/README.md

 ## Usage

-- Start server by running node server.js
+- Create a `env` file as per `.env.example` and start the server by running node server.js
 - Open index.html on a browser supported by OpenTok E2E encryption, open several tabs
 - Choose one of the browser tabs as the "lead" client.
 Click "Get camera" and "Connect and publish as lead", this will start publishing from that client
 - On the other tabs, click "Connect and publish as participant" to join the session and publish.
 Check the console to see the E2E secret changes and messages exchanged